aiidateam/aiida-core/docs/source/howto/ssh.rst

 Integrating the ssh-agent with keychain on OSX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On OSX Sierra and later, the native ``ssh-add`` client allows passphrases to be stored persistently in the `OSX keychain <https://support.apple.com/en-gb/guide/keychain-access/kyca1083/mac>`__.
-You can store the passphrase to keychain using the OSX only ``-k`` argument:
+Store the passphrase in the keychain using the OSX-specific ``-k`` argument:

 .. code:: bash